usc-isi-i2/table-linker/README.md

 - `-p {a,b,c}`:  a comma separated names of properties in the KG to search for exact match query: default is `labels,aliases`.
 - `-i`: case insensitive retrieval, default is case sensitive.
 - `-n {number}`: maximum number of candidates to retrieve, default is 50.
+- `-o /--output-column {string}`:  Set a speicifc output column name can help to make split scoring columns for different match methods.
+If not given, in default all matching methods' scores will in one column.

 This command will add the column `kg_labels` to record the labels and aliases of the candidate knowledge graph object.
 In case of missing labels or aliases, an empty string "" is recorded.
 A `|` separated string represents multiple labels and aliases.